 - Trim your fingernails, so if you do scratch, you won't tear your skin.

 - Soak in a lukewarm bath.
 Adding some oatmeal to your bath water can help relieve the itching.

 - Have your mom or dad help you apply calamine lotion, which soothes itching.

-Scratching the blisters can tear your skin and leave scars.
-Scratching also can let germs in, and the blisters could get infected.
 If your fever goes higher and an area of your skin gets really red, warm, and painful, tell an adult right away.
-You'll need to see a doctor because you could have a skin infection.
+You'll need to see a doctor because you could have an infection.

 While you have the chickenpox, a pain reliever like acetaminophen might help you feel better, but let your parents help you with this.
 Medicines and creams that may stop the itch can also be helpful.

 Do not take aspirin because it can cause a rare but serious illness in kids called Reye syndrome.

 It doesn't usually happen, but let your parents know if you feel especially bad.
 Sometimes, chickenpox leads to other, more serious illnesses.

 Most kids don't have any major problems and get better in a week or two.
 And when all the blisters have scabs, you're not contagious anymore and you can go back to school!
 In a few days, the scabs will fall off.
 A kid who gets chickenpox is unlikely to ever get it again.